ahervella/PROJECT_PICO8/README.md

 For more info on this work, please feel free to message me at ahervella@me.com!

+You might notice right away my prefix nomenclature for helping me identify types in this duck-typed, which I know can be frowned upon in professional settings. **One of my next steps is to switch this over to a typed wrapper/preprocessor language to remove and resolve this, like [Teal](https://github.com/teal-language/), given given the growing scope**

 Concept art of game with proper dimensions of PICO-8:

 <img width="256" height="256" alt="Untitled" src="https://github.com/user-attachments/assets/10f24531-4b97-4c6b-91c4-22932a02bd08" />